trenaldas/hush-hush/README.md

 Installation
 ============

+Use command:

     php artisan hush-hush:install

-This will publish config file to config/hushhush.php
+This will publish config file to `config/hush-hush.php` and will create empty `hush-hush.yml` file in your root directory.

 Usage
 =====

 #### For database login details

-To use login details from AWS secret manager create following variables in your .env file:

-    HH_DB_CONNECTION =
-    HH_DB_SECRET =

-HH_DB_CONNECTION - the connection you want to use the secret for (mysql, sqlite...)

-HH_DB_SECRET - AWS secret name
+Use command:

+    php artisan hush-hush:database

 #### For any other secret to store

-In order to retrieve and store secret for future use you have to insert it to config file config/hushhush.php
+Use command:

+    php artisan hush-hush:create_secret

-.yml file example
+#### .yml file example

     database:
       name: mysql